 Side Effects of Radiation Therapy

-Radiation therapy to the breast can cause some side effects.
+Radiation therapy to the breast can cause side effects.
 Some begin during treatment.
 Others may occur months or even years later.

 Easing worries about radiation therapy